necusjz/hexo-lite/README.md

 $ hexo server
 ```

-Clean the cache and deploy your website:
+Clean the cache and deploy our website:
 ```bash
 $ hexo clean
 $ hexo deploy